pollythepocket/CS480_final_project/assignments/hw3/README.md

 ### Application 2: Resume Builder Application
 #### DDL Part (Task 2.1):
 Based on the provided ER diagram of the **Resume Builder** application, write the SQL Data Definition Language (DDL) statements to create the database schema.
+Every user should have at least one resume.
 The SQL script should:
 - Create tables: Define tables for all the entities and relationships shown in the diagram.
 The tables are: User, Resume, Experience, Education, Skill, Resume_Skill.
 - Specify primary keys: Assign primary keys to each table as shown.